cidacslab/CIDACS-Zika_Classification/README.md

  * stopWords.dat: this file contains all stopwords used.
  * classific1.dat : this file is the classify algorithm for Group 1
  * classific2.dat : this file is the classify algorithm for Group 2
- * evaliation.ipynb : this script contains the analyses performed for the article
+ * evaluation.ipynb : this script contains the analyses performed for the article

 ## How to build the classifier